India releases excess water in River Chenab: Rains continue battering cities all over the country

 In Lahore heavy rain wreaked havoc as four people of a family killed in roof collapse at Barkat Town, Shahdara.

+An 11-year old boy, Islam Ali, was also injured.
+The roof a room of two-marla single story house caved in due to heavy rain when the family members were inside the house.
+As a result, five members were trapped under the debris.
+Nearby people called rescue teams.
+At least 18 rescuers in eight vehicles responded to the emergency.
+They removed the debris and pulled the victims out of it.
+They were removed to a nearby hospital where doctors pronounced four of them dead.
+They have been identified as Ali Akhtar 40, his wife Farzana Ali 32, daughter Eman Ali, 4 and son Usman Ali, 7.

-In Khyber Pakhtunkhwa, heavy rain hit the provincial metropolis and other parts of the province, disrupting power supply and creating problems.
+Meanwhile, Chief Minister Sardar Usman Buzdar has expressed deep grief over the loss of human lives due to caving in roof of a house.
+He also expressed his heartfelt sympathy and condolences to the heirs of the victims and sought a report from the administration about the incident.
+In Khyber Pakhtun-khwa, heavy rain hit the provincial metropolis and other parts of the province, disrupting power supply and creating problems.

 In Peshawar rainwater was accumulated on roads and several streets in Peshawar late Tuesday night.